-The remuneration of key management personnel is set by the Trustees, with the policy objective of ensuring that they are provided with appropriate compensation to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the School's success.
+Trustees and Governors do not receive any remuneration for their services.
+The remuneration of the Headmistress and Bursar is set by the Trustees, with the policy objective of ensuring that they are provided with appropriate compensation to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the School's success.
+The remuneration of the rest of the Senior Leadership Team is determined by the Headmistress within the parameters set by the Trustees and Governors.
 The appropriateness and relevance of the remuneration policy is reviewed annually, including reference to comparisons with other independent schools to ensure that the School remains sensitive to the broader issues of pay and employment conditions elsewhere.
-Delivery of the School's charitable vision and purpose is primarily dependent on the key management personnel.
+Delivery of the School's charitable vision and purpose is primarily dependent on the Senior Leadership Team.